y-meguro/reading-record/docs/computer_systems/operating_system_concepts.md

       - This structure is obviously more efficient, as it uses all of the available hardware.
 However it does require that more than one application be available to run.
   - If the applications and their data are stored on the SAN (Storage-area network), then the cluster software can assign the application to run on any host that is attached to the SAN.

+### 1.4: Operating-System Structure

+- One of the most important aspects of operating systems is the ability to multiprogram.
+  - Multiprogramming increases CPU utilization by organizing jobs so that the CPU always has one to execute.
+- Multiprogrammed systems provide an environment in which the various system resources are utilized effectively, but they do not provide for user interaction with the computer system.
+Time sharing (or multitasking) is a logical extension of multiprogramming.
+  - In time-sharing systems, the CPU executes multiple jobs by switching among them, but the switches occur so frequently that the users can interact with each program while it is running.
+- A program loaded into memory and executing is called process.
+- A more common method for ensuring reasonable response time is virtual memory, a technique that allows the execution of a process that is not completely in memory.

 ## 3: Process Concept

 - Chapter Objectives